fboes/blogophon/docs/advanced-stuff.md

 In certain environments you may not be able to install the Blogophon globally.
 Thankfully there is a way to locally install the Blogophon.

-1. Optional: If you do not need the development tools, call `export NODE_ENV=production` (Linux / MacOSX) / `SET NODE_ENV=production` (Windows) to set Node to production state.
+1. Optional: If you do not need the development tools, call `export NODE_ENV=production` (Linux / MacOSX) or `SET NODE_ENV=production` (Windows) to set Node to production state.
-1. Run `npm install blogophon` in a folder you have access to.
+1. Run `npm init && npm install blogophon` in a folder you have access to.

-* All commands relating to `blogophon` may now be called by executing `node node_modules/blogophon/bin/blogophon`
+* All commands relating to `blogophon` may now be called by executing `node node_modules/.bin/blogophon`
-* All commands relating to `blogophon-generate` may now be called by executing `node node_modules/blogophon/bin/blogophon-generate`
+* All commands relating to `blogophon-generate` may now be called by executing `node node_modules/.bin/blogophon-generate`

 Google Webmaster search console
 -------------------------------